CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex02_Notebooks.md

      >**Note:** It may take a few minutes to deploy the Machine Learning workspace.

-     >**Note:** If Azure ML workspace is not created follow from step 2 in the same task and select the RG-MachineLearning rg and same options
+     >**Note:** If Azure ML workspace is not created follow from step 2 in the same task and select the RG-MachineLearning rg, same options and create.

 1. After **Your deployment is complete** message appears, return to the Microsoft Sentinel portal.